-PicSizeInSamplesY shall be less than or equal to MaxLumaPs, where MaxLumaPs is specified in Table A-1.
+For each layer in the output layer set, PicSizeInSamplesY shall be less than or equal to MaxLumaPs, where MaxLumaPs is specified in Table A-1.

-The value of pic_width_in_luma_samples shall be less than or equal to Sqrt( MaxLumaPs * 8 ).
+For each layer in the output layer set, the value of pic_width_in_luma_samples shall be less than or equal to Sqrt( MaxLumaPs * 8 ).

-The value of pic_height_in_luma_samples shall be less than or equal to Sqrt( MaxLumaPs * 8 ).
+For each layer in the output layer set, the value of pic_height_in_luma_samples shall be less than or equal to Sqrt( MaxLumaPs * 8 ).

-The value of sps_max_dec_pic_buffering_minus1[ HighestTid ] + 1 shall be less than or equal to MaxDpbSize, which is derived as follows:
+For each layer with nuh_layer_id equal to currLayerId in the output layer set, the value of max_vps_layer_dec_pic_buff_minus1[ optLsIdx ][ LayerIdxInVps[ currLayerId ] ][ HighestTid ] shall be less than or equal to MaxDpbSize as derived by Equation A-2.

-if( PicSizeInSamplesY <= ( MaxLumaPs >> 2 ) ) MaxDpbSize = Min( 4 * maxDpbPicBuf, 16 ) else if( PicSizeInSamplesY <= ( MaxLumaPs >> 1 ) ) MaxDpbSize = Min( 2 * maxDpbPicBuf, 16 ) (A-2) else if( PicSizeInSamplesY <= ( ( 3 * MaxLumaPs ) >> 2 ) ) MaxDpbSize = Min( ( 4 * maxDpbPicBuf ) / 3, 16 ) else MaxDpbSize = maxDpbPicBuf

-where MaxLumaPs is specified in Table A-1 and maxDpbPicBuf is equal to 6.
+For each sub-DPB with sub-DPB index equal to subDpbIdx among the sub-DPBs for the output layer set, the value of max_vps_dec_pic_buffering_minus1[ optLsIdx ][ subDpbIdx ][ HighestTid ] shall be less than or equal to numLayersInSubDpb*MaxDpbSize, where numLayersInSubDpb is the number of layers, in the output layer set, to which the sub-DPB is assigned, and MaxDpbSize is derived by Equation A-2 with PicSizeInSamplesY being the value of PicSizeInSamplesY of any layer to which the sub-DPB is assigned.

-For level 5 and higher levels, the value of CtbSizeY shall be equal to 32 or 64.
+For level 5 and higher levels, the value of CtbSizeY for each layer in the sub-bitstream of the output layer set shall be equal to 32 or 64.

-The value of NumPicTotalCurr shall be less than or equal to 8.
+The value of NumPicTotalCurr for each picture in the sub-bitstream of the output layer set shall be less than or equal to 8.

-The value of num_tile_columns_minus1 shall be less than MaxTileCols and num_tile_rows_minus1 shall be less than MaxTileRows, where MaxTileCols and MaxTileRows are specified in Table A-1.
+When decoding each coded picture in the sub-bitstream of the output layer set, the value of num_tile_columns_minus1 shall be less than MaxTileCols and num_tile_rows_minus1 shall be less than MaxTileRows, where MaxTileCols and MaxTileRows are specified in Table A-1.

-For the VCL HRD parameters, CpbSize[ i ] shall be less than or equal to 1000 * MaxCPB for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where CpbSize[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxCPB is specified in Table A-1 in units of 1000 bits.
+For the VCL HRD parameters, CpbSize[ i ] shall be less than or equal to scaleFactor * 1000 * MaxCPB for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where CpbSize[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxCPB is specified in Table A-1 in units of 1000 bits.

-For the NAL HRD parameters, CpbSize[ i ] shall be less than or equal to 1100 * MaxCPB for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where CpbSize[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxCPB is specified in Table A-1 in units of 1100 bits.
+For the NAL HRD parameters, CpbSize[ i ] shall be less than or equal to scaleFactor * 1100 * MaxCPB for at least one value of i in the range of 0 to cpb_cnt_minus1[ HighestTid ], inclusive, where CpbSize[ i ] is specified in subclause E.3.3 based on parameters selected as specified in subclause C.1 and MaxCPB is specified in Table A-1 in units of 1100 bits.

 Table A-1 specifies the limits for each level of each tier.